What Is "Other" on iPhone Storage?

 - Call history

-- Safari browsing history (General > Safari > Clear history)
+- Safari browsing history (Settings > Safari > Clear History and Website Data)

 - Unused/outdated/redundant contacts